Left-wing populism: Japan

 Tarō Yamamoto in 2020.
 He is mentioned as a (left-wing) liberal-populist.

-Reiwa Shinsengumi, led by Tarō Yamamoto, is a representative Japanese left-wing populist movement.
-While he and his party use anti-established rhetoric, they are sometimes called "liberal populist".
-According to experts, Yamamoto uses a simple message to spotlight single individuals left behind, including people struggling with poverty or non-permanent employment, who used to devote themselves to radical conservatism.
+Reiwa Shinsengumi, led by Joji Yamamoto and founded by Taro Yamamoto, is a representative Japanese left-wing populist movement.
+While the party uses anti-establishment rhetoric, they are sometimes called "liberal populist".
+According to experts, Taro Yamamoto used a simple message to spotlight single individuals left behind, including people struggling with poverty or non-permanent employment, who used to devote themselves to radical conservatism.

 Reiwa Shinsengumi is also called a "progressive populist", because they are not rooted in the traditional Japanese socialist or Labor movement, but are culturally and economically progressive, representing marginalized young people and minorities.

 South Korea

 South Korea's leftist political party, the Progressive Party, advocates direct democracy, anti-neoliberalism and anti-imperialism.
 They support a national liberalist foreign policy hostile to Japan.

 Lee Jae-myung, one of DPK's major politicians, has been mentioned as a "populist" in some media outlets.
 Lee Jae-myung pledged to implement the world's first universal basic income system if elected in the 2022 South Korean presidential election but said he would not pay for it if the people opposed it.
 South Korea's right-wing politician Hong Joon-pyo saw Lee Jae-myung in September 2021 and accused him of being "Chávez of Gyeonggi Province".
 However, there is controversy in South Korea as to whether Lee Jae-myung can be viewed as a "left-wing populist" in the context of the United States or Europe.
 He once said he was "conservative" and suggested policies far from general left-wing populism in the United States and Europe, partially insisting on economic liberal policies such as deregulating companies on some issues.
 In addition, he showed a somewhat conservative tendency on some social agendas.
 In addition, Kim Hyun-jong, the head of the International Trade Special Division at the Lee Jae-myung Camp, met with Henry Kissinger, and Henry Kissinger gave Lee Jae-myung a handwritten autograph called "Good wishes".
 In addition, Lee Jae-myung's political orientation was somewhat ambiguous, so conservative journalist Dong-A Ilbo denied that he was a left-wing politician, while South Korea's far-left organization Workers' Solidarity evaluated him as a social democratic.
 (However, another South Korean left-wing undongkwon group denied that Lee Jae-myung is not a social democratic.)
 Lee is also a staunch supporter of free trade, unlike ordinary economic populists.